O'Reilly House (Placentia): Renovations

 Additional repairs were completed in 1999.
 This work was focused on the roof, chimneys, siding, and doors.
 On 24 April of that year, the building was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador.

 The O’Reilly House was designated a Municipal Heritage Building on 19 August 2006 by the Town of Placentia.

 Museum

 Following the renovations, the Placentia Area Historical Society officially opened the house as the O’Reilly House Museum on 1 June 1989.
 Since this time, the O’Reilly House Museum has become a noted tourist attraction for visitors to the Placentia area in Newfoundland and Labrador.
 In 2020, the historical society acquired the recently deconsecrated and historic St. Luke's Anglican Church located next-door, and have renovated it into St. Luke's Cultural Heritage Centre, now used for lectures, workshops, performances, and even an escape room inside the building.

+In 2020 due to the COVID-19 pandemic, the museum opted to help create a virtual tour of the museum using 360° photos of each space.
+Visitors of the website can view each of the interior rooms, and learn more about each artifact and picture inside the museum.